DCdream/DA-CRF/README.md

 # Other
 * If you want some other parameter settings, you can change them on main.py
   This project also implements a static attention, see model.py, if you wanna use it, please manually modify on model.py
+  This implementation also suports Chinese, you just feed data like the data on directery "data1"